Blog

 /home/sentry/sentry_app/bin/sentry upgrade

-Next, we need to configure the supervisor that will manage the Sentry services.
-To do this, edit the supervisr config file with the command:
+Next, you need to configure the supervisor that will manage the Sentry services.
+To do this, edit the supervisor config file with the command:

 nano /etc/supervisord.conf